boynathanael/IPO-Allotment-Estimator/README.md

 - **User-Friendly Interface:** Built with a custom VBA UserForm for seamless data entry.

 ## How to Use
-1. Download the `.xlsm` file from this repository.
+1. Download the `IPO Allotment Estimator.xlsm` file from this repository.
 2. Open the file in Microsoft Excel and **Enable Macros**.
 3. Launch the estimator using the trigger button on the main sheet.
 4. Input the IPO parameters and predicted investor count.